10 Best Accommodation for Camping in Fiji© FijiPocketGuide.com

 10 Best Accommodation for Camping in Fiji

 Where can you pitch a tent in Fiji?
 Well, not just anywhere, as most land is owned by someone.
 Alternatively, a few of Fiji’s resorts and lodges offer tent sites for their budget-conscious guests, sometimes even tents to hire!
-Alternatively, there are a couple of “glamping” experiences available with spacious safari tents complete with a bed.
-Either way, this list of accommodation for camping in Fiji will point you in the right direction for a camping experience on the islands.
+Alternatively, there are a couple of “glamping” experiences available – as listed in the 5 Best Glamping Accommodations in Fiji – with spacious safari tents complete with a bed.
+Either way, this list of accommodations for camping in Fiji will point you in the right direction for a camping experience on the islands.

 Sleep under the stars in the gardens of Naqalia Lodge, an accommodation where you’ll also get to immerse in the Fijian culture.
-Located in the idyllic islands of the Yasawas, Naqalia Lodge offers cultural activities, from handline or spearfishing to catch your own dinner to traditional Fijian cooking lessons.
+Located in the idyllic islands of the Yasawas, Naqalia Lodge offers cultural activities, from handline or spearfishing to catching your own dinner to traditional Fijian cooking lessons.
 Camping at Naqalia Lodge includes three meals a day (which, yes, you may well help provide).
 Tents are also available to rent if needed.
-See more options like this in our 10 Budget Accommodation in the Yasawa Islands.
+See more options like this in our 15 Budget Accommodations in the Yasawa Islands.

 Check Naqalia Lodge out: